-(4) The duties imposed on any person to whom subsection (2) applies shall not apply to a person by reason only that he supplies the machinery or equipment under a hirepurchase agreement, conditional sale agreement or credit-sale agreement to another person (referred to in this section as the customer) in the course of a business of financing the acquisition of the machinery or equipment by the customer from others.
+(4) The duties imposed on any person to whom subsection (2) applies shall not apply to a person by reason only that he supplies the machinery or equipment under a hire-purchase agreement, conditional sale agreement or credit-sale agreement to another person (referred to in this section as the customer) in the course of a business of financing the acquisition of the machinery or equipment by the customer from others.

-(5) Where a person (referred to in this subsection as the ostensible supplier) supplies any machinery or equipment for use at work to a customer under a hire-purchase agreement, conditional sale agreement or credit-sale agreement, and the ostensible supplier - the effective supplier shall be treated for the purposes of this section as supplying the machinery or equipment to the customer instead of to the ostensible supplier, and any duty imposed by subsection (2) on a supplier shall accordingly apply to the effective supplier, and not to the ostensible supplier.
+(5) Where a person (referred to in this subsection as the ostensible supplier) supplies any machinery or equipment for use at work to a customer under a hire-purchase agreement, conditional sale agreement or credit-sale agreement, and the ostensible supplier -

+(a) carries on the business of financing the acquisition of goods by others by means of such agreements; and the effective supplier shall be treated for the purposes of this section as supplying the machinery or equipment to the customer instead of to the ostensible supplier, and any duty imposed by subsection (2) on a supplier shall accordingly apply to the effective supplier, and not to the ostensible supplier.